 If we repeat the process, swinging a quadrant arc from corner to corner of the smaller square and using its intersection with the diagonal to create an even smaller square, then this will, of course, again divide the smaller square into two parts of equal area but different shape.
 Applying this to Raphael’s painting:

 Instead of putting the action in the square-shaped section and using the remainder to balance it, Raphael puts the main action in the L-shaped section and balances is out with the riot of primary-coloured legs in the square section.
-Note also that Jesus’ hand seems to be ‘resting’ on the top of the square, that the vertical goes straight through the middle of the athletic youth’s leg (the dominant vertical in the painting) and the arc goes right up his other leg, touches Jesus’ the end of Jesus’ right foot, precisely follows the line of Jesus’ left achilles’ heel and is mirrored in the curve of his hand.
+Note also that Jesus’ hand seems to be ‘resting’ on the top of the square, that the vertical goes straight through the middle of the athletic youth’s leg (the dominant vertical in the painting) and the arc goes right up his other leg, touches the end of Jesus’ right foot, precisely follows the line of Jesus’ left achilles’ heel and mirrors the curve of his hand.

 This is surely no accident: Raphael is using the geometry of the square to divide the canvas in order to give his painting balance.
 I’ll go on to tell you some of the secrets of how he created the painting’s sense of weight, its sense of bodies struggling to cope, and its sense of suspended animation, but first a little secret of my own.